Nancy E. Gwinn

-Nancy E. Gwinn (born August 19, 1945) is an American librarian and administrator.
+Nancy E. Gwinn (August 19, 1945 – April 29, 2024) was an American librarian and administrator.
 She was the director of the Smithsonian Libraries, the world's largest museum library system, from 1997 until her retirement in 2020.
+Gwinn died on April 29, 2024, at the age of 78.

 Education and career

 Nancy Gwinn was born in Sheridan, Wyoming on August 19, 1945.
 She earned a Bachelor of Arts degree in 1967 from the University of Wyoming; after graduating, she attended the University of Oxford on a Fulbright scholarship.
 She went on to earn a Master of Library Science at the University of Michigan School of Library Science in 1969, and a Ph.D. in American civilization from George Washington University in 1996.

 Gwinn started her library career in 1969 working as a reference librarian at the Library of Congress.
 From 1975 to 1980, she worked at the Council on Library and Information Resources, and in 1980 she became the associate director and program coordinator at the Research Library Group, where she was instrumental in founding the RLG Preservation Program, developing a model for libraries to collaborate on preservation microfilming.

 Gwinn joined the Smithsonian Institution Libraries as the assistant director for library collections management in 1984.
-Since 1997 she has been the director of the Smithsonian Libraries, where she leads 130 research and curatorial staff in preserving cultural history.
-During her tenure, Gwinn has expanded outreach, bolstered the Libraries' rare book and electronic collections, and created the first Libraries Advisory Board to assist with fundraising.
+In 1997 she became director of the Smithsonian Libraries, where she led 130 research and curatorial staff in preserving cultural history.
+During her tenure, Gwinn expanded outreach, bolstered the Libraries' rare book and electronic collections, and created the first Libraries Advisory Board to assist with fundraising.
 Under her leadership, the Smithsonian Libraries initiated and became the lead partner in establishing the Biodiversity Heritage Library, an international consortium of natural history and botanical libraries dedicated to digitizing and providing open access to works from their collections.
 Gwinn served as chair of the Biodiversity Heritage Library Members Council from 2011 to 2017.